shadowofleaf96/GreenVille/README.md

 - **Progress Indicators**: The app displays progress bars during page loading to inform users about the loading status.

-- **Geolocation Support**: The app supports geolocation features, allowing web content to access the device's location, enhancing functionalities like location-based services.
+- **Geolocation Support**: The app supports geolocation features, allowing web content to access the device's location, enhancing functionalities like location-based services.(will be used soon for shipping address)

 ## Permissions